pcafrica/advanced_programming_2024-2025/lectures/03/03-c++_classes.md

 };
 ```

-:warning: If you have a `const` member function but need to modify a member variable, you can declare that variable as `mutable`.
+:warning: If you have a `const` member function but need to modify a member variable, you can declare that variable as `mutable` (could be dangerous).

 ---